 The LHB953 has a relatively simple design that users find easy to use, and an integrated iPod dock provides a convenient way to play your favorite music.

-The system has easy-to-use controls that are intuitive, while being capable of streaming Internet content, including Netflix, Pandora, CinemaNow, and YouTube.
+The system has intuitive, easy-to-use controls while being capable of streaming Internet content, including Netflix, Pandora, CinemaNow, and YouTube.
 You also will find its remote control to be one of the best in the business, which adds to the comfort level.

 No matter what your budget might be for a home theater package, you should be able to find an excellent system that is cost-effective and provides an exceptional viewing and listening experience.